Last updated:

 2. Click your organization name on the lower-left corner of the page and select Groups.

-4. In the "Conditional rules applied" section, click Edit (underline) icon to manage the rules accordingly:
+4. In the "Conditional rules applied" section, click Edit (underline) icon on the upper-right to manage the rules accordingly:

-• Click Plus iconAdd condition to add a new rule.
-You can add up to 5 rules to define the conditions for your dynamic group.
+• To add a new rule: Click Plus iconAdd condition.
+You can add up to 5 rules to define the conditions for your group.

-• Select the rule logic, user fields, operators, and values from the dropdowns to edit existing rules.
+• To edit existing rules: Select the rule logic, user fields, operators, and values from the dropdowns.

-• Click Delete icon on the right-hand side to delete a rule.
+• To delete a rule: Click Delete icon on the right-hand side.

 5. Click Save.